How to manage the 4 Month Sleep Regression

 - They suddenly require assistance in going to sleep and staying asleep

 - Increased crying, irritability, and fussiness during the day.

 - Not feeding well throughout the day due to being easily distracted, which then creates multiple night waking because they are genuinely hungry.

 - You may experience catnapping (usually between 20-45 minutes).

 How long does it last?

-Ensure your baby is FULL and maintain adequate feeds during the day, do not be afraid to offer more feeds, more often.
+- Ensure your baby is FULL and maintain adequate feeds during the day, do not be afraid to offer more feeds, more often.
 The four-month regression often coincides with a growth spurt that may make your baby hungry.
-To receive Nutritional advice along with food guides, tutorial videos, example menus, plus 65+ recipes from Jacqui our Accredited Dietician along with detailed information relevant for your child's age inside Our Packages.
+To receive nutritional advice from Jacqui (Our Accredited Dietician) along with food guides, tutorial videos, example menus, plus 65+ recipes all detailed and relevant for your child's age, check out Our App.

 I too experienced the 4-month regression and remember it like yesterday.
 I struggled with the sleep deprivation and lack of knowledge.
-I lost all my confidence and had no idea what I was doing from one day to the next this same path and know how hard chronic sleep loss can be.
-You can watch my story below
+I lost all my confidence and had no idea what I was doing from one day to the next and know how hard chronic sleep loss can be.
+You can watch my story on the link below.